patoline/patoline/src/glr/doc/doc.typ

 type of a function parsing a ##buffer## and returning data of type ##'a##.
-Given a blank function and a grammar (i.e. an object of type ##'a grammar##), input is parsed from a ##string##, input channel, file or ##buffer## using one of the following functions.
+Given a blank function and a grammar (i.e. an object of type ##'a grammar##), input is parsed from a ##string##, input channel, file or ##buffer## using one of the following functions:

 ### OCaml

   parse_string  : ?filename:string -> 'a grammar -> blank -> string -> 'a
   parse_channel : ?filename:string -> 'a grammar -> blank -> in_channel -> 'a
   parse_file    : 'a grammar -> blank -> string -> 'a
   parse_buffer  : 'a grammar -> blank -> buffer -> 'a

 ###

+Every parsing function take as input a default blank function that will be used to discard blank characters before every terminal is parsed.
+This blank function can be changed at any time by calling the function
+##change_layout## in a grammar (see ##decap.mli## and the next sections).

 Note that the functions ##parse_string## and ##parse_channel## have an optional argument ##filename## which is used to report better error messages.
-The reader should refer to the file ##decap.mli## (or its associated generated
-##ocamldoc## documentation) for more details.
-For instance, functions for
+The reader should refer to the file ##decap.mli## (or to the associated generated ##ocamldoc## file) for more details.
-parsing only part of the input are also provided.

-All of the parsing functions either succeed in parsing all the input, or fail with an exception (##Parse_error for example##).
+All of the parsing functions above either succeed in parsing all the input, or fail with an exception (##Parse_error## for example).
 The function
 ##handle_exception## is provided for this reason: it handles exceptions and
 displays a human-readable error message.

 ###

   handle_exception : ('a -> 'b) -> 'a -> 'b

 ###

-When a parser is invoked (using the function ##parse_string## for example), a default blank function needs to be provided.
-It will then be used to discard characters before every terminal is parsed.
+Parsing functions working on only part of the input are also provided.
+The reader should again refer to the file ##decap.mli## for more details.
+These functions can be used to implement a blank function using a parser, as was noted at the end of the section about blank functions.

 -- Changing the layout of blanks --